MetaMask/metamask-docs/snaps/reference/permissions.md

 #### Allowed origins

-Alternatively, you can specify the caveat `allowedOrigins` to restrict requests to specific domains or Snap IDs.
+Alternatively, you can specify the caveat `allowedOrigins` to restrict all requests to specific domains or Snap IDs.
 Calls from any other origins are rejected.

 Specify this caveat in the manifest file as follows: